The Lighthouse by the Sea: Plot

 As described in a review in a film magazine, shipwrecked off the coast of Maine, young Belgian Albert Dorn would have perished from exposure and the difficulties he encountered were it not for his dog Rin Tin Tin.
 When their little boat finally drifts to the shore, Flora Gale, daughter of the lighthouse keeper Caleb, rescues Albert.
 She has the job of keeping the light as the old man has gone blind and is worried that he will lose his job if this becomes known.
 Bootleggers operating in the vicinity scheme to extinguish the light on a certain night when they will discharge their cargo.
 They kidnap Albert, tying him up, and put a net around Rin Tin Tin, taking them out to the ship, and then attack the old man and put out the light.
 Rin Tin Tin chews his way out of the net, and then gnaws the ropes that bind Albert.
 After battling the crew, they make their way to shore.
-Edward Cavanna, leader of the bootleggers, and his pal Joe Dagget chain Albert, but he succeeds in setting fire to some waste so Rin Tin Tin can dash up the lighthouse with the burning waste, drop it into the light, and starting it again.
+Edward Cavanna, leader of the bootleggers, and his pal Joe Dagget chain Albert, but he succeeds in setting fire to some waste so Rin Tin Tin can dash up the lighthouse with the burning waste, drop it into the light, and start it again.
 Flora has been kidnapped and taken to the boat.
 The old man frees Albert, and he and Rin Tin Tin get aboard the boat.
 They are battling to rescue Flora when a revenue cutter captures the ship.
 Albert finds happiness in Flora's love.